|Type of medicine||Anticoagulant|

 Further reading & references

-- Atrial fibrillation - dabigatran etexilate, NICE Technology Appraisal (March 2012)
+- Atrial fibrillation - dabigatran etexilate; NICE Technology Appraisal Guideline, March 2012

 - British National Formulary; 62nd Edition (Sep 2011) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

 - Manufacturer's PIL, Pradaxa® 150 mg hard capsules; Manufacturer's PIL, Pradaxa® 150 mg hard capsules, Boehringer Ingleheim, The electronic Medicines Compendium.
 Dated February 2012.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.